rickithadi/bigduckmusic.com/src/pages/features/2020-12-22-love-letters-and-plans-rewinding-to-albums-we-love.md

 The early 2000s sure was a weird time for rock music.
 Post-grunge and nu-metal dominated the airwaves, and every guy was worshipping the great Fred Durst, rocking that red snapback cap and spiking their hair like their nu-metal heroes.
 But as music fans, you were pretty much questioning rock’s genuineness at that point.

-Then came The Strokes and their decade-defining debut “Is This It”.
+Then came The Strokes and their decade-defining debut *[Is This It](https://open.spotify.com/album/2yNaksHgeMQM9Quse463b5?si=glWg9_ASQz-RcsjnDX0PAQ)*.
 It was a seismic shift for the sound of popular guitar-based indie music, and soon, it helped pave the way for new alternative rock bands to take centre stage: from Interpol and the Yeah Yeah Yeahs to The Killers.

-It was an era-defining rebirth, and *Meet me in The Bathroom*, an oral history by Lizzy Goodman, perfectly and beautifully encapsulates the buzzy New York rock scene at the turn of the millennium.I highly recommend checking it out, if you haven’t already read it.
+It was an era-defining rebirth, and *Meet me in The Bathroom*, an oral history by Lizzy Goodman, perfectly and beautifully encapsulates the buzzy New York rock scene at the turn of the millennium.
+I highly recommend checking it out, if you haven’t already read it.

 ![The Strokes ](https://res.cloudinary.com/ddomozydd/image/upload/v1608629907/TheStrokesNME_krijrt.jpg "The Strokes")